Coastal Sculling

 British Rowing is committed to being one of the leading nations in the developing Beach Sprint format and competing at the World Rowing Beach Sprint Finals and LA2028.
 This event is ideal for agile and skilled scullers with a performance background, from either coastal or river rowing at either Junior or Senior Level.

-Find out more about rowing for the GB Beach Sprint Team
+More about the GB Beach Sprint and Coastal Team